bibhutimail/bibhutimail/README.md

 # Hi there, I'm Bibhuti Narayan 👋

-This is the place where I opensource stuff and (sometimes) break spelling 🤣
+This is the place where I open-source stuff and (sometimes) break spelling 🤣

-🐳 Docker Captain & Traefik Ambassador 🏆
+🐳 DevOps Captain
 ━━━━━━━━━━━━━━━━━━━━━━
 📍 India | 🔭 Open Source DevOps Automation Tools
 ━━━━━━━━━━━━━━━━━━━━━━